 The New Normal: Virtual Meetings and Remote Work

-During the last three years, recording meetings has become far more popular.
-As global lockdowns forced more people into the online world, virtual meetings became the promised ‘new normal’.
+Since lockdowns, recording meetings has become far more popular.
+More and more people were forced into the online world, and virtual meetings emerged as the promised ‘new normal’.
 In turn, recording them became pretty normal too.

 While it wasn’t particularly pleasant at the time, the worldwide restrictions created remote work for many who had considered it a fantasy prior to that.
 Most people didn’t even know how to work Zoom or Google Meet, but nowadays, everybody and their dog knows how to use them.

 Whether you were doing remote pub quizzes, celebrating a birthday, or participating in an office meeting, recording video calls became a lot more accessible.
-It also helped that meeting management software like tl;dv appeared, appealing to a newly created problem that demanded a solution: free unlimited video calls with multilingual transcriptions, anyone?
+It also helped that meeting management software like tl;dv appeared, solving a new issue by providing multi-lingual meeting transcriptions, recordings, summaries, notes, and other conversational intelligence tools.

 How to Record Meetings

-How you record meetings will depend on whether you’re using Zoom, Google Meet, MS Teams, Whereby, or whichever other platform you chose.
+How you record meetings will depend on whether you’re using Zoom, Google Meet, MS Teams, or any other platform you chose.
 Even Skype still exists, apparently!

 Recording Meetings on Zoom